ongres/stackgres/doc/content/en/03-production-installation/02-installation-via-helm/_index.md

 * `config.backup.pgpSecret`: By default false.
 If is set to true, it will enable the use of OpenPGP encrypt your backups
 * `config.backup.pgpConfiguration.key`: The key of the secret to select from.
 Must be a valid secret key.
 * `config.backup.pgpConfiguration.name`: Name of the referent.
 More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names

-##### Volume Source

-* `config.backup.volumeSize`: Define the size of the volume used for backups.
-* `config.backup.volumeWriteManyStorageClass`: Define the storage class name that will be used to store backups.
-Must support ReadWriteMany mode access mode.
- If defined, storageClassName: <volumeWriteManyStorageClass>.
-If set to "-", storageClassName: "", which disables dynamic provisioning.
- If undefined (the default) or set to null, no storageClassName spec is set, choosing the default provisioner.
- (gp2 on AWS, standard on GKE, AWS & OpenStack).

 ##### Amazon Web Services S3